Submit an Invention

 Biological materials such as cell lines, antibodies, plasmids, etc. constitute tangible intellectual property within the scope of UK’s IP Policy (Administrative Regulation 7:6).
 Although these materials are not typically patentable, they may be commercialized.

-It is important to complete a new biological materials form to enable us to better understand what the material is, identify who created it, and access its commercial potential.
+It is important to complete a new biological materials form to enable us to better understand what the material is, identify who created it, and assess its commercial potential.
 Additionally, we must be sure to identify any grants or sponsored awards used to support the development of the materials to ensure our compliance with those contracts

 To report new biological materials you have developed, please contact Natasha Jones to request our Biological Materials Report form.